AdiBak/SmartPDFReader/SETUP.md

-# LawBandit Smart Reader - Setup Guide
+# Smart PDF Reader - Setup Guide

-This guide will walk you through setting up the LawBandit Smart Reader application from scratch.
+This guide will walk you through setting up the Smart PDF Reader application from scratch.

 ## Prerequisites